Hemmelfort/Civ6ModdingNotes/文明6_MOD笔记.md

 ### <CIVILOPEDIA TEXT>

-The civilopedia text has a tricky part, you have you have to start with right parameter, for intance LOC_PEDIA_UNITS_PAGE (if buildings change to BUILDINGS, etc), then concatenate with you unit type (building type, etc), and finally define chapter number (defines order, and you can add whatever paragraphs you want) => LOC_PEDIA_UNITS_PAGE_UNIT_YOURUNIQUEUNIT_CHAPTER_HISTORY_PARA_1
+The civilopedia text has a tricky part, you have to start with right parameter, for intance LOC_PEDIA_UNITS_PAGE (if buildings change to BUILDINGS, etc), then concatenate with you unit type (building type, etc), and finally define chapter number (defines order, and you can add whatever paragraphs you want) => LOC_PEDIA_UNITS_PAGE_UNIT_YOURUNIQUEUNIT_CHAPTER_HISTORY_PARA_1

 ### <ICONS>